 - 1103.08 Prime Wetland Designation.
 The designation of each prime wetland is included on separate maps correlated to the report.
 Both the aforementioned maps and report are incorporated in this Ordinance by reference and are on file at Town Hall.
 Designated prime wetland boundaries shall be delineated by either a certified soil scientist or a certified wetland scientist according to the Corps of Engineers Wetlands Delineation Manual, 1987, and the Regional Field Indicators for Identifying Hydric Soils in New England, 1998. - 1103.09 Wetlands Incorrectly Delineated.
-In the event that an area has been incorrectly delineated as part of the Wetland Conservation District or as a Prime Wetland, and evidence to that effect is presented to the satisfaction of the Planning Board or their representative in site plan reviews or subdivision, or to the satisfaction of the Board of Selectmen or their representative in other cases, or the Conservation Commission, the restrictions contained in this Ordinance shall not apply.
-Wetland boundaries shall be delineated by either a certified soil scientist or a certified wetland scientist according to the Corps of Engineers Wetlands Delineation Manual, 1987, and the Regional Field Indicators for Identifying Hydric Soils in New England, 1998. - Wetlands Exempt.
-The regulations and restrictions set forth in this District shall not apply to the 1103.10 following wetland areas or their buffer zones: - manmade ditches and swales а - b. sedimentation/detention basins or ponds - manmade agricultural/irrigation ponds and swales C. - fire ponds, drafting basins and cisterns d. - a septage or manure lagoon e. - f. silage pits
+In the event that an area has been incorrectly delineated as part of the Wetland Conservation District or as a Prime Wetland, and evidence to that effect is presented to the satisfaction of the Planning Board or their representative in site plan reviews or subdivision, or to the satisfaction of the Selectboard or their representative in other cases, or the Conservation Commission, the restrictions contained in this Ordinance shall not apply.
+Wetland boundaries shall be delineated by either a certified soil scientist or a certified wetland scientist according to the Corps of Engineers Wetlands Delineation Manual, 1987, and the Regional Field Indicators for Identifying Hydric Soils in New England, 1998. - 1103.10 Wetlands Exempt.
+The regulations and restrictions set forth in this District shall not apply to the following wetland areas or their buffer zones: - a. manmade ditches and swales - b. sedimentation/detention basins or ponds - c. manmade agricultural/irrigation ponds and swales - d. fire ponds, drafting basins and cisterns - e. a septage or manure lagoon - f. silage pits g. an isolated wetland or surface water of 3000 s.f. or less which does not meet the definition of a bog, vernal pool, or wet meadow